 This is the “must-have” for anyone interested in landscape photography!

-This ultra-wide angle of view gives an entirely different perspective on what’s out your window or walking down the sidewalk.
+This ultra-wide angle gives a different perspective on what’s out your window or walking down the sidewalk.

 With a minimum 28cm focusing range for close-up shots and razor-sharp imaging, it’s perfect for shooting headshots and landscapes with plenty of depth.

-Designed exclusively to work with Sony cameras using E-mount technology, its 100% metal body is built to last without all the bells and whistles with more expensive models.
+Its 100% metal body is built to last without all the bells and whistles of more expensive models.

 There’s no autofocus function or zoom capability, so users are expected to rely only on manual focus strictly, but this is the best part!